Presidency of Dwight D. Eisenhower: Second term

 Eisenhower hoped that the passage of the Civil Rights Act would, at least temporarily, remove the issue of civil rights from the forefront of national politics, but events in Arkansas would force him into action.
 The school board of Little Rock, Arkansas created a federal court-approved plan for desegregation, with the program to begin implementation at Little Rock Central High School.
 Fearing that desegregation would complicate his re-election efforts, Governor Orval Faubus mobilized the National Guard to prevent nine black students, known as the "Little Rock Nine", from entering Central High.
 Though Eisenhower had not fully embraced the cause of civil rights, he was determined to uphold federal authority and to prevent an incident that could embarrass the United States on the international stage.
 The pressures of the Cold War were obviously on Eisenhower's mind, seen by his statement in a speech to the nation saying: 'Our enemies are gloating over this incident and using it everywhere to misrepresent our whole nation.'
 Mary L. Dudziak explains the importance of the Cold War in Eisenhower's decision to intervene in the Little Rock crisis.
 She argues that Eisenhower did not because of a belief in the principles of racial desegregation, but rather the impact that the crisis was having on US prestige abroad, and the way in which the Soviet Union was able to use it as propaganda.
 In addition to Faubus's refusal to withdraw the National Guard, a mob prevented the black students from attending Central High.
 In response, Eisenhower signed Executive order 10730, which federalized the Arkansas National Guard and ordered them to support the integration after which they protected the African American students in defiance of the Governor's command.
 Furthermore, Eisenhower also sent the Army into Little Rock, who also ensured that the Little Rock Nine could attend Central High.
-Defeated, Faubus derided Eisenhower's actions, claiming that Little Rock had become "occupied territory", and in 1958 he retaliatory shut down Little Rock high schools, though the shut down was temporary.
+Defeated, Faubus derided Eisenhower's actions, claiming that Little Rock had become "occupied territory", and in 1958 he shut down all Little Rock high schools in retaliation, though the shutdown was temporary.

 Towards the end of his second term, Eisenhower proposed another civil rights bill designed to help protect voting rights, but Congress once again passed a bill with weaker provisions than Eisenhower had requested.
 Eisenhower signed the bill into law as the Civil Rights Act of 1960.
 By 1960, 6.4% of Southern black students attended integrated schools and thousands of black voters had registered to vote, but millions of African Americans remained disenfranchised.